AndreaLanfranchi/EthereumStratum-2.0.0/README.md

 ```
 A server receiving a subscription request with `params` being a string holding the session id.
 This cases may apply
 - If session resuming is not supported `result` will hold a new session Id which **MUST** be a different value from the `session` member issued by client in previous `mining.subscribe` method
-- If session resuming is supported it will retrieve working values from cache and `result` will have the same id requested by the client.
-This means a session is "resumed": as a consequence the server **CAN** start pushing jobs omitting to precede them with `mining.set` (see below) and the client **MUST** continue to use values lastly received within the same session scope.
-In addition the client **CAN** omit to re-authorize all it's workers.
+- If session resuming is supported the server will retrieve working values from cache and `result` will have the same id requested by the client.
+This means a session is "resumed": as a consequence the server **CAN** start pushing jobs omitting to precede them with `mining.set` (see below) and the client **MUST** continue to use values last received within the same session scope.
+In addition the client **CAN** omit to re-authorize all its workers.
-- If session resuming is supported but the requested session has expired or it's cache values have been purged `result` will hold a new session Id which **MUST** be a different value from the `session` member issued by client in previous `mining.subscribe` method.
-As a consequence the server **MUST** wait for client to request authorization for it's workers and **MUST** send `mining.set` values before pushing jobs.
+- If session resuming is supported but the requested session cannot be found for any reason (expiration, cache invalidation), `result` will hold a new session Id which **MUST** be a different value from the `session` member issued by client in previous `mining.subscribe` method.
+As a consequence the server **MUST** wait for the client to request authorization for its workers and **MUST** send `mining.set` values before pushing jobs.
 The client **MUST** prepare for a new session discarding all previously cached values (if any).

-A server implementing session-resuming **MUST** cache :
+A server implementing session-resuming **MUST** cache:
-- The session Ids
+- Session Ids
+- Any authorized worker
 - Any active job per session
-- The extraNonce
-- Any authorized worker
+- ExtraNonce

 Servers **MAY** drop entries from the cache on their own schedule.
-It's up to server to enforce session validation for same agent and/or ip.
+It's up to the server to enforce session validation for same agent and/or ip.

-A client which successfully subscribes and resumes session (the `session` value in server response is identical to `session` value requested by client on `mining.subscribe`) **CAN** omit to issue the authorization request for it's workers.
+A client which successfully subscribes and resumes session (the `session` value in server response is identical to `session` value requested by client on `mining.subscribe`) **CAN** omit to issue the authorization request for its workers.

 ### Session Handling - Noop
-There are cases when a miner struggles to find a solution in a reasonable time so it may trigger the timeout imposed by the server in case of no communications (the server, in fact, may think the client got disconnected).
-To mitigate the problem a new method `mining.noop`(with no additional parameters) may be requested by the client.
+There are cases when a miner struggles to find a solution in a reasonable time so it may trigger the timeout imposed by the server in case of no communications (the server may think the client got disconnected).
+To mitigate the problem a new method `mining.noop`(with no additional parameters) may be sent by the client.
 ```json
 {
   "id": 1,
   "method": "mining.noop"
 }
 ```

 ### Session Handling - Reconnect
-Under certain circumstances the server may need to free some resources and or to relocate miners to another machine.
+Under certain circumstances the server may need to free some resources and or relocate miners to another machine.
 Until now the only option for servers was to abruptly close the connection.
-On the miner's side this action is interpreted as a server malfunction and they, more often than not, switch to a failover pool.
+On the miner's side this action is interpreted as a server malfunction and they, more often than not, switch to a fail-over pool.
 The implementation of the notification `mining.reconnect` helps client to better merge with logic of handling of large mining pools.
 ```json
 {